koenichiwa/const_typed_builder/README.md

 }

 let foo = Foo::builder()
-    .bar("Hello world!".to_string()) // The program would not compile without this call .build()                         // Because this function is only implemented for the version of FooBuilder where `bar` is initialized
+    .bar("Hello world!".to_string()) // <- The program would not compile without this call
+    .build();                        // <- Because this function is only implemented for the
+                                     // .. version of FooBuilder where `bar` is initialized
 ```

 Subset of launchd: